 The main takeaway here is that Android Automotive OS is the best infotainment system we’ve ever come across.
 It integrates everything that we need and also promises to deliver over-the-air (OTA) updates for a lifetime, keeping it looking fresh and modern.
 It’s extremely fluid and has a beautifully laid-out menu that’s seamlessly been integrated with Polestar’s design language.

 The only issue, however, is that if you don’t like Google’s services nor want it to track your whereabouts, you won’t have the option to disable them.
 One can remove the “Hey Google” voice wake-up command, but that’s about it.
 Buying a Polestar 2, is similar to using one of Google’s services, which some people might not like to buy into.

 On that subject, Apple CarPlay wasn’t supported at the time of testing, however, is set to come out later in 2021.
 As such, current Polestar 2 owners who use an iPhone will only have the ability to connect to the infotainment system over Bluetooth, where they can synchronise their contacts and use it to wirelessly playback music.

 Here, the vehicle supports both the SBC and AAC codecs, with the latter offering superior wireless transmission quality over the former codec; a welcome sign for Apple users too, as iPhones, iPads and iPods natively use the AAC codec.
-Audio wise, the Polestar 2 houses a 13-speaker 600-watt Harman Kardon system as standard, which to our ears, is the best audio system one can get in a sub-£50,000 all-electric vehicle.
+In terms of audio, the Polestar 2 houses a 13-speaker 600-watt Harman Kardon system as standard, which to our ears, is among the best audio systems one can get in a sub-£50,000 all-electric vehicle.
 If you’d like to hear how it performs, watch our detailed review on YouTube.

 To control your media, one can do it via the multitouch 11.15″ display or through a set of media keys found on the right-hand side of the steering wheel.
 Here, you’ll also find cruise control buttons on the left-hand side.